wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/multi-factor-authentication/multi-factor-authentication-get-started-server-iis.md

 ## Using Integrated Windows Authentication with Azure Multi-Factor Authentication Server

-To secure an IIS web application that uses Integrated Windows HTTP authentication, install the Azure Multi-Factor Authentication Server on the IIS web server and configure the Server per the following procedure.
+To secure an IIS web site that uses Integrated Windows HTTP authentication, install the Azure Multi-Factor Authentication Server on the IIS web server and configure the Server per the following procedure.

 1. Within the Azure Multi-Factor Authentication Server click the IIS Authentication icon in the left menu.
 2. Click the HTTP tab.
 Click the Form-Based tab.